 We know from the 2008 financial crisis that the stakes are high when it comes to ensuring the financial stability of the banks and nonbanks participating in the derivatives markets.
 Notably at issue are the capital requirements applicable to nonbank SDs, perhaps the single most important pillar among the financial reforms adopted in the aftermath of the 2008 financial crisis.
 The adequacy of those capital requirements, both in the U.S. and in other countries, is critical to preventing another crisis like the one that engulfed the U.S. and the world just a decade and a half ago.
-In this case, the Commission cannot cede the application of U.S. law to the European Union's regime without a much more thorough, concrete, and specific demonstration of comparability.
+In this case, the CFTC cannot cede the application of U.S. law to the United Kingdom's regime without a much more thorough, concrete, and specific demonstration of comparability.
+Among other examples demonstrating the need for this, the 2012 London Whale incident, where a trader at JPMorgan Chase's London office incurred losses exceeding \$6 billion due to oversized positions in the credit derivatives market, should continuously serve as a reminder.8

-Moreover, as stated above, this is the third time the Commission is formally applying its substituted compliance framework to the capital rules, with the application submitted by Japan on September 30, 2021, being the first, and Mexico, on September 28, 2021.
-As of the date of this comment letter, the Commission has not yet granted a formal order to the previous two applications.
-Thus, the Commission still has an opportunity to set the right precedent, faithfully follow the law, and ensure that foreign-domiciled nonbank SDs are subject to rigorous oversight and enforcement that is truly comparable to the U.S. framework.
+Moreover, this is the fourth time the CFTC is formally applying its substituted compliance framework to the capital rules, with the proposed order issued by the CFTC for Japan on August 8, 2022, for Mexico on December 13, 2022, and for the European Union, specifically Germany and France, on June 27, 2023.
+As of the date of this comment letter, the CFTC has not yet granted a formal order to the previous three applications.
+Thus, the CFTC still has an opportunity to set the right precedent, faithfully follow the law, and ensure that foreign-domiciled nonbank SDs are subject to rigorous oversight and enforcement that is truly comparable to the U.S. framework.
+That is what the law requires the CFTC to do and why Congress and the President in the Dodd-Frank Act gave the CFTC this very important and highly consequential duty.

-Finally, we understand and appreciate that the CFTC has a long history of regulatory cooperation with the EU.
-But the financial stability stakes are especially high here, and a positive regulatory rapport with another country is no substitute for strong substantive regulation and oversight of the international and risk-laden swaps markets.
+Finally, we understand and appreciate that the CFTC has a long history of regulatory cooperation with the United Kingdom as well as the desire for international cooperation and comity more broadly.
+But the financial stability stakes are especially high here, and a desire for regulatory rapport with another country is no substitute for strong substantive regulation and oversight of the international and risk-laden derivatives markets.